BobaBoard/boba-docs/src/content/docs/development/boba-backend/backend-development-outline.md

 ---
+title: Backend development overview
+sidebar:
-sidebar_position: 2
+  order: 2
 ---

-# Backend development overview

 While every feature is unique, developing on boba backend usually involves changes to one or more of these entities: